PhotonicsTUL/PLaSK/doc/tutorial2.rst

       </material>
     </materials>

 This defines two materials with names given in name attribute of the material tags.
-These tags must also have the second attribute which is either kind or base.
+These tags must also have the second attribute which is either ``kind`` or ``base``.
 The former one is used for creating completely new materials and specifies to which group it belongs.
 Allowed values are *"semiconductor"*, *"dielectric"*, *"oxide"*, *"metal"*, or *"liquid crystal"*.
 The in the following internal tags you have to specify all the material properties used in the simulation (see chapter :ref:`sec-Materials` for the complete list).
 In our case, we will perform only optical simulations, so the refractive index and the absorption are sufficient.

-The second defined material has the base attribute instead of kind.
+The second defined material has the ``base`` attribute instead of ``kind``.
 This tells PLaSK that we want to define the modification of the existing material.
-The base value must be a proper material specification, as used e.g. in the geometry section.
+The ``base`` value must be a proper material specification, as used e.g. in the geometry section.
 In this case every undefined property, will be looked up in the base material.
 Hence, in this example, the *inactive* material will have exactly the same refractive index as the *active* one.

 The whole XPL file with VCSEL geometry specification is presented in :ref:`Listing of tutorial2.xpl <lis-Listing-of-tutorial2.xpl>`.